-Pasolini’s 12th feature, dramatic and stylistic masterpiece, explores the darkest connections between politics, sexuality, and power.
+Pasolini’s 12th feature, a horrific dramatic and stylistic masterpiece, explores the darkest connections between politics, sexuality, and power.

 FILMS: Shorts and Documentaries | 1.
 Accattone | 2.
 Mamma Roma | 3.
 Gospel According to Saint Matthew | 4.
 Hawks and Sparrows | 5.
 Oedipus Rex | 6.
 Teorema | 7.
 Porcile | 8.
 Medea | 9.
 Decameron | 10.
 Canterbury Tales | 11.
 Arabian Nights | 12.
 Salo.

 Pasolini’s final work, Salo, or The 120 Days of Sodom, is one of the most controversial films ever made, and it remains banned in several countries.
 But it is the opposite of an exploitation film, let alone prurience: it’s a profound exploration of fascism, an ideology that remains sickeningly alive in today’s world, and the psychological and socioeconomic conditions that spawn it.
 Salo is also Pasolini’s ultimate work of art and, for reasons I’ll share below, one of cinema’s masterpieces.
 The Criterion Collection’s new two-disc release is exceptional in every way, from the quality of the transfer, the inclusion of both the original Italian and English dubbed soundtracks, to the wealth of supplemental materials, with several revealing documentaries a book-length collection of essays, and a detailed on-the-set diary kept by a friends of Pasolini’s (he even shares the secret recipe for the main course at the impossible-to-forget banquet scene).